AztlanEngineering/swatch-documentation/docs/getting-started.quick-install.md

 ## Next step

-Now you've installed the library, you can test if it is successfully installed by writing in your html:
+Now you've installed the library, you can test it is successfully installed by writing in your html:

 ```html live
 <div class='y-green b-y'>I am text in a green box.</div>